 This simply had to feature one of York’s many top pubs – said to be home to a pub for every day of the year.
 Trembling Madness on Stonegate is a current favourite.
 Housed in the first floor of this 12th century medieval hall, it sits above a real ale shop on ground floor.
 Great, friendly atmosphere – a bit studenty, yes, but all the students from York Uni are terribly nice!
 Delicious food platters too.

 Stay at: The Shambles | Sleeps: 2 guests

 7. Fox and Hounds, Goldsborough, North York Moors

 Right back to the traditional Yorkshire pub, the Fox and Hounds in the North York Moors has made a name for itself in recent years with its superb menu.
 Hidden away in the countryside between Sandsend and Runswick Bay, this Yorkshire dining pub is an absolute find.

 8. Falcon Inn, Arncliffe, Yorkshire Dales

 Ready for some old school Yorkshire?
 The Falcon Inn is a rambling, eccentric pub in Arncliffe where time has stood still for the last century.
 The beer here is served as it used to be...straight from the barrel to your glass via a porcelain jug – fantastic!

-In our opinion, this 16th century inn near Appletreewick in Wharfedale is probably one of the best pubs in England.
+In our opinion the Craven Arms, a 16th century inn near Appletreewick in Wharfedale, is probably one of the best pubs in England.
 The obligatory log fires, stone floors and oak beamed ceilings are all present and correct and as well as a romantic beer garden with views to die for.
 Good choice of ales and traditional comfort food too.